Light and the human biology

 Understanding the effect of colour temperature

 Light is the radiation visible to the human eye in the 380–780 nanometre range.
 Optical stimuli are registered in the human eye by three different cones, which respond sensitively to red, green or blue radiation.
 But we do not perceive colours as equally bright.
 Colours in the yellow-green spectrum at 555 nanometres are perceived as the brightest.
 The rod cells enable us to see in dim light.
 They cannot distinguish colours, however.
-The biologically effective range is the blue colour spectrum between 460-500 nanometres.
+The biologically effective range is the blue colour spectrum around 460 nanometres.

 The sensitivity curves under daylighting conditions v(λ), nighttime v'(λ) and for circadian effects c(λ)